What Makes a High-Quality Martial Arts School? (A Coach’s Perspective After 20+ Years)

 • What are the standards?

 We outline a Journey to Black Belt.
 We don’t hand out promotions to keep people happy.
-Progress is earned.
+Progress is earned, but thats what makes it worth it.
+The Black Belt is only as valuable as the standards in place to earn in.

 And that’s exactly why it means something.